Str3am786/Scalable_Sys_Project_2/README.md

 The results of the evaluation will be summarized in results/summary.

-The question set containing the expected answers used for this evaluation can be found in data/test_input.json
+The question set containing the ground truths used for this evaluation can be found in data/test_input.json

 **LLM Judge**